 *For your first appointment, you will be scheduled to meet with our Triage Counselor for a 30 minute Needs Assessment.
 During this meeting you will be asked questions to help the Counseling Center Staff determine how to best serve you.

-2. AFTER scheduling your appointment, you will be asked to complete the SCS PAPERWORK
+2. AFTER scheduling your appointment, you will be asked to complete the Counseling Intake PAPERWORK

 **All the information that you provide becomes part of your confidential counseling